About Relief Factor

 |Arthrozene||$49.95||Type 2 collagen, Boswellia, Hyaluronic Acid|

-The price of Relief Factor is clearly much higher compared to the average joint supplements.
+The price of Relief Factor is clearly much higher compared to the average joint pain supplements.
 The fact that it’s an all-natural product could partially account for this, however, the high cost may be prohibitive.

 Also, the ingredients aren’t unique enough to justify the cost and it doesn’t include Glucosamine and Chondroitin Sulfate that is known to be an excellent ingredient for treating joint symptoms.